mantzas/patron/README.md

 `Patron` is french for `template` or `pattern`, but it means also `boss` which we found out later (no pun intended).

 The entry point of the framework is the `Service`.
 The `Service` uses `Components` to handle the processing of sync and async requests.
-The `Service` starts by default an `HTTP Component` which hosts the debug, health and metric endpoints.
+The `Service` starts by default an `HTTP Component` which hosts the debug, alive, ready and metric endpoints.
 Any other endpoints will be added to the default `HTTP Component` as `Routes`.
 Alongside `Routes` one can specify middleware functions to be applied ordered to all routes as `MiddlewareFunc`.
 The service set's up by default logging with `zerolog`, tracing and metrics with `jaeger` and `prometheus`.

 `Patron` provides abstractions for the following functionality of the framework: